SankalpKamble/Weather-Application/README.md

-Extract ScreenRecording.zip file and watch video of project
+Extract Screen_Recording.zip file and watch video of project